 In addition, what is concrete and what is abstract is not always obvious and can vary according to the thinking processes of the individual.
 For example, when considering a problem about the total number of pencils, some students might find it more concrete to use pictures of pencils as a means of representing the situation.
 Other students might find coins more concrete because they directly associate money with the purchasing or having of a pencil.

 As well, teachers need to be aware that different aspects of a task might involve different levels of concreteness or abstractness.
-Consider the following situational question involving surface area: It is important for students to use representations that are meaningful to them.
-(NCTM, 2000, p.
-140) What is the surface area of your computer?
+Consider the following situational question involving subtraction: